DRG Kleinlokomotive Class II

 German Kleinlokomotiven (literally: small locomotives) like the DRG Kö II (later: Köf II) were developed as locomotives with a low weight and driving power for light shunting duties.
 There were two classes, based on engine power.
 The Class II were engines which developed more than 40 (later 50) HP.

 After tests with several trial locomotives, they were placed in service from 1932 onwards by the Deutsche Reichsbahn (DRG) and used on small stations for light shunting and marshalling work.
 They were intended to make the handling of goods traffic more economical.
 To do that, an appropriately trained controller had to be able to handle shunting duties using the locomotive.
 Accordingly, the locomotive was designed to be robust and easy to operate.

 Technology

 Light locomotives mainly used diesel motors (originally classified as Kö/Köf/Köe by the DRG), as their source of energy, but there were also versions with Benzol motors, designated as Kb/Kbf/Kbe, and with electrical batteries (accumulator cars: Ks/Ka), as well as one locomotive with a steam engine.
 The third letter, if present, indicated the type of power transmission.
 If there was none, the locomotive had a mechanical gear system with a dry clutch.
-An f stood for an hydraulic drive and an e for electric traction motors, that were fed by a generator.
+An f stood for a hydraulic drive and an e for electric traction motors, that were fed by a generator.
 Köf, therefore, stood for a light locomotive (Kleinlok) with diesel engine (Öl-(Diesel-)Motor) and hydraulic transmission (Flüssigkeitsgetriebe).
 Power is transmitted to the axles using a chain linkage.